 Engineering activities are conducted such that equipment performance supports reliable facility operation.
 Engineering provides the technical information necessary for the facility to be operated and maintained within the operating parameters defined by facility design.
-Software should be up to date for cyber security, safety, reliability, and operational purposes.
+Software is regularly updated for cyber security and routinely backed up for safety, reliability and operational purposesshould be up to date for cyber security, safety, reliability, and operational purposes.
 Engineering and technical staff provide support, when needed, to operations and maintenance groups to resolve operations and maintenance problems.